streetcomplete/StreetComplete/README.md

 * Level filter (available only in quick settings menu)
 * Import / export for settings, quest presets, hidden quests and custom overlays
 * Show all quests for the selected element at once, and also nearby quests
+* Show direction of ways, which may be useful for tagging oneways, or for solving Osmose issues
 * More answers for some quests, like additional building types or specifying that a crossing is raised
 * Show all hidden quests on long press on undo icon (works only for downloaded areas)
 * Switch the main menu to a grid with six full-size buttons